 Once you’ve found your ideal recruit, don’t hold back.
 Get the most out of resume search by reaching out to them as soon as possible.
 Let them know that you’ve found their resume online and you’re keen to speak to them about an opportunity you’re hiring for.
 Find out whether they’d be open to learning more and follow-up with a well-written email attaching the job description.

 Remember, the best candidates won’t be available for very long before another company offers them a job.
-Knowing how to target passive candidates is important in a time of record low unemployment.
+Knowing how to target passive candidates is especially important in times of low unemployment.

 Get the Most out of Resume Search